Updated:

 3. rebalance that node using a single or double rotation then the balance is restored

-4. We need at most 1 rebalance step; insertion operation is in O(log n)
+4. At most one rebalance step is needed; insertion runs in O(log n)

 Tips:

-• To handle the Z-shape-unbalance case, what illustrated above is to first turn this case into normal same-direction-unbalance case
+• To fix the Z-shape-unbalance case, first convert it into a same-direction-unbalance case.

 Examples: